yun2win/tvConnect_android/README.md

 -
 ### License
-liyueyun-SDK-android is available under the MIT license.
-See the [LICENSE](https://github.com/yun2win/yun2win-sdk-android/blob/master/LICENSE) file for more info.
+tvConnect-android is available under the MIT license.
+See the [LICENSE](https://github.com/yun2win/tvConnect_android/blob/master/LICENSE) file for more info.